Doing lunges can offer positive effects but you may not like them. Find out what alternatives to lunges can do similar things.

 - Lower your hips back into starting position in a controlled motion.

 As the name implies, glute bridges mainly engage your glutes, also known as your butt, muscles.
+This also comes with a nice amount of hamstring engagement.
+Especially if you use extra weights.

 8. Single leg presses